sagemath/sagewiki_to_gh-2022-10-10/days57.md

 On Monday there will be an introduction to git for those interested.

-Other than that, the programme consists in everyone's coding projects.
+The rest of the programme is decided together during the workshop.

 If you have wishes or coding projects, please edit the [[days57-topics|list of topics]].